 - Acetic Acid – Stop bath

 This would then be the starter kit for a complete B&W darkroom.
 If only films are developed for further processing in digital, only 5 reagents would be enough.
 Certainly there are other options to get started, if you have any suggestions, contributions are always welcome.
-I am suggesting this kit because they are formulas that I have used for many years.
+I am suggesting this kit because those are formulas that I have used for many years.

 There is some flexibility in this set as these are very classic reagents in darkroom photography practice.
 For instance, it is also possible to make a universal developer, for films, with the same ingredients in other proportions.
 So consider this a starting point that will open up many possibilities.
 These reagents are a kind of mandatory in any B&W lab.